MaheshBolla32/HTML-CSS/README.md

 - 👋 Hi, I’m @MaheshBolla32
-- 👀 I’m interested in Coding.
+- 👀 I’m interested in Coding and Exploring New things.
 - 🌱 I’m currently learning CSS,JAVASCRIPT.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...